celador/ForceCode/README.md

 * Deploy Package
     * Replaces need for CumulusCI w/ Ant
     * Retrieve detailed deploy information
+    * ForceCode now only deploys the files contained in your package.xml!
+(Yes, destructiveChanges.xml, destructiveChangesPre.xml, and destructiveChangesPost.xml files will deploy as well so be careful!!!)
 * Retrieve Package - three options
     * Retrieve all metadata
     * Retrieve by selecting from available Packages